deepin-community/qt6-webengine/src/3rdparty/chromium/docs/android_dynamic_feature_modules.md

    * Resource splits can also be made on a per-screen-density basis (for drawables), but Chrome has not taken advantage of this (yet).
 2. Features can be packaged into lazily loaded `.apk` files, known as "feature splits".
-Feature splits have no performance overhead until used.
+Chrome enables [isolated splits], which means feature splits have no performance overhead until used (on Android O+ at least).
-   * Except on versions prior to Android O, where support for [android:isolatedSplits] was added.
-On prior versions, all installed splits are loaded on application launch.
-   * E.g.: The `chrome` feature split makes renderers more efficient by having them not load Java code that they don't need.
-   * E.g.: The `image_editor` feature split defers loading of Share-related code until a Share action is performed.
-   * See also: [go/isolated-splits-dev-guide] (Googlers only).
 3. Feature splits can be downloaded on-demand, saving disk space for users that do not need the functionality they provide.
 These are known as "Dynamic feature modules", or "DFMs".